Kilt: Contemporary designs

 Kilts and other male skirts in general were relaunched as a trend during the 1980s.
 Stephen Sprouse introduced a black denim mini-skirt over black denim jeans in 1983.
 Then in 1984, Jean Paul Gaultier made waves in the fashion industry when he reintroduced mini skirts and kilts for men.

-Contemporary kilts (also known as modern kilts and, especially in the United States of America, utility kilts) have appeared in the clothing marketplace in Scotland, the US, and Canada in a range of fabrics, including leather, denim, corduroy, and cotton.
+Starting in the late 1990s, contemporary kilts (also known as modern kilts, fashion kilts, and, especially in the United States, utility kilts) have appeared in the clothing marketplace in Scotland, the US, and Canada in a range of fabrics, including leather, denim, corduroy, and cotton.
 They may be designed for formal or casual dress, for use in sports or outdoor recreation, or as white or blue collar workwear.
 Some are closely modelled on traditional Scottish kilts, but others are similar only in being knee-length skirt-like garments for men.
-They may have box pleats, symmetrical knife pleats and be fastened by studs or velcro instead of buckles.
+They may have box pleats, symmetrical knife pleats and be fastened by snaps, studs or velcro instead of buckles.
 Many are designed to be worn without a sporran, and may have pockets or tool belts attached.

 In Canada, kilts are widely common as part of female dress at schools with a uniform policy.
 As well, due to the rich Scottish heritage of the country, they may frequently be seen at weddings and formal events.
 In Nova Scotia, they may even be worn as common daily attire.

 In 2008, a USPS letter carrier, Dean Peterson, made a formal proposal that the kilt be approved as an acceptable postal uniform—for reasons of comfort.
 The proposal was defeated at the convention of the 220,000-member National Association of Letter Carriers in 2008 by a large margin.

-5.11 Tactical produced a Tactical Duty Kilt as a result of the corporate April Fools' joke.
+5.11 Tactical produced a "tactical duty kilt" as an April Fools' joke but has continued producing it.
 The contemporary hybrid kilts are made up of tartan-woven fabric material.

-Female athletes, especially lacrosse players, often wear kilts during games.
+Female athletes, especially lacrosse and field hockey players, often wear lacrosse kilts, a simple form of contemporary kilt.
 They will typically wear compression shorts or spandex underneath.
-Kilts are popular among many levels of lacrosse, from youth leagues to college leagues, although some teams are replacing kilts with the more streamlined athletic skirt.
+Such kilts are popular among many levels of lacrosse, from youth leagues to college leagues, although some teams are replacing the kilt with the more streamlined athletic skirt.

 Men's kilts are often seen in popular contemporary media.
 For example, in the Syfy series Tin Man, side characters are shown wearing kilts as peasant working clothes.
 Trends in everyday fashion, especially in the Gothic subculture, have led to a popularisation of the kilt as an alternative to more conventional menswear.
 Some of these are made of PVC or cotton-polyester blends.